Azure/iot-edge-opc-proxy/readme.md

 The Azure IoT Field Gateway Proxy module is licensed under the [MIT License](https://github.com/Azure/iot-gateway-proxy/blob/master/LICENSE).
 You can find license information for all third party dependencies [here](https://github.com/Azure/iot-gateway-proxy/blob/master/thirdpartynotice.txt).
 Note that not all of these dependencies need to be utilized, depending on your build configuration, or your choice of platform.

+# Support

+If you are having issues compiling or using the code in this project please feel free to log an issue in the [issues section](https://github.com/Azure/iot-gateway-proxy/issues) of this project.
+For other issues, such as Connectivity issues or problems with the portal, or issues using the Azure IoT Hub service the Microsoft Customer Support team will try and help out on a best effort basis.
+To engage Microsoft support, you can create a support ticket directly from the [Azure portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade).

 # Contributing